catscarlet/makeiso-kuroko/README.md

 ## Requirement

-- genisoimage
-- createrepo
+- An avaliable Linux platform.
+CentOS 7 is prefered, but Ubuntu is also OK
 - A CentOS-7-x86_64-Everything-1611.iso image
-- rsync 3.1.1+
+- genisoimage (A RPM package is included in Everything 1611 iso image)
+- createrepo (A RPM package is included in Everything 1611 iso image)
+- rsync 3.1.1+ (not included in Everything 1611 iso image, but A RPM package is included in this repo)

 ## Usage